 ETFs are a hybrid of investment companies.
-They are structured and legally classified as openend management investment companies or UITs (discussed below) but trade intraday on stock exchanges like closed-end funds.
+They are structured and legally classified as open-end management investment companies or UITs (discussed below) but trade intraday on stock exchanges like listed CEFs.
 ETFs only buy and sell fund shares directly with authorized participants in large blocks, often 50,000 shares or more.
 For more information on ETFs, see chapter 4.